-Furthermore, since 2012, the artistic and cultural offer has expanded since the birth of the city’s first Civic Gallery: the MO.C.A.
+Furthermore, since 2012, the artistic and cultural offer has expanded since the birth of the city’s first Civic Gallery: the Mo.C.A.
 (Montecatini Contemporary Art) within which it is possible to admire works of international importance such as the monumental and imposing painting by Joan Mirò “Woman wrapped in a flight of birds” made between 1975 and 1978 and donated by the artist to the city.

 Dietro il parco termale, in posizione centrale, si trova la stazione di partenza della Funicolare costruita alla fine dell’Ottocento per collegare la cittadina di Montecatini Terme con il Castello di Montecatini Alto.